 Need Technical Accounting Support?

 As the United States and the rest of the world transition from a reactionary vantage to a more proactive one as the COVID-19 pandemic continues to fundamentally alter business operations, added flexibility like the aforementioned lease accounting election for pandemic-related lease concessions are welcomed tools to employ in a business entity’s recovery.
-At 8020 Consulting, our experience and expertise afford us the ability to provide our clients executive-level resource enhancements and the necessary flexibility to meet company objectives, support business stabilization and contingency planning, and drive success through the obstacles of a world-wide pandemic.
+At 8020 Consulting, our experience and expertise afford us the ability to provide our clients executive-level resource enhancements and the necessary flexibility to meet company objectives.

 About the Author

 Kevin is an accounting and finance professional with nearly 20 years of experience.
 He started his career in San Francisco in the audit and assurance service division of Deloitte serving major public and private clients spanning banking and finance, not-for-profit, manufacturing and hospitality industries.
 Subsequently, he joined PG&E Corporation serving first in the regulatory accounting group and later as an accounting supervisor in the corporate reporting group.
 Kevin moved to Los Angeles and joined the Corporate Controllership team at The Walt Disney Company and enjoyed many successful years as a Senior Manager leading efforts pertaining to equity-based compensation and SEC and other external reporting for the Media, Theme Parks and Studio segments.
 Prior to joining 8020 Consulting, Kevin had previous consulting experience ranging from SEC reporting, process improvement, monthly close, forecast and budgeting, and project management at clients like Toyota Motor Credit Corporation and Southern California Edison.
 Kevin is a Certified Public Accountant and holds a Bachelor’s of Science degree in Accounting from the University of San Francisco.